alphagov/paas-cf/README.md

 BRANCH=$(git rev-parse --abbrev-ref HEAD) <script>.sh
 ```

-## SSH to Bootstrap Concourse and sharing
+## Sharing your Bootstrap Concourse

-Instead of allowing a non secure HTTP connection via the internet to the
-*Bootstrap Concourse*, we create a SSH tunnel to redirect the port 8080 to
-localhost.

-After running vagrant/deploy.sh "daemonized" SSH redirection will be
-running listening in the port localhost:8080.

-If the machine needs to be shared with a coworker, and additional SSH
+If you need to share access to your *Bootstrap Concourse* with a colleague
-public key can be added with:
+then you will need to reproduce some of the work that Vagrant does.

+Add their SSH public key:

 ```
 cd vagrant